thirdmadman/rslang/README.md

 This is team project, done by [@thirdmadman](https://github.com/thirdmadman) and [@annettabel87](https://github.com/annettabel87)

-Our name for this app is "Forgotten memories", it serves same purpose as original, but has different way of looking at things.
+Our name for this app is "FORGOTTEN WORDS", it serves same purpose as original, but has different way of looking at things.

 ## Design